Mongolian Death Worm

 Australian Beach Worm

-Carl Bento/Australian MuseumThe giant beach worm of Australia is an example of sand-dwelling worm species.
+Carl Bento/Australian MuseumThe giant beach worm of Australia is one example of a real-life sand-dwelling worm species.

 Curious researchers and intrepid adventurers have combed the Gobi Desert in search of the legendary creature.
 Most famously, Czech cryptozoologist Ivan Mackerle, one of the foremost investigators of the mysterious animal, traveled to Mongolia three times in search of the worm, in 1990, 1992, and 2004.